BukhobenkosiM/BukhobenkosiMbinda_Portfolio/README.md

 Projects & Collaborations

+##  Open Air Cinema

+### Evidence
+- [Open Air Cinema 1.png]
+- [Open Air Cinema 2.png]
+- [Open Air Cinema 3.png]
+- [Open Air Cinema 4.png]
+- [Open Air Cinema 5.png]
+- [Open Air Cinema 6.png]

+**Situation: During the development of the Open Air Cinema System, I was assigned to work on the Promos and Food Item pages.
+These features were essential to enhance the user experience by allowing customers to view and benefit from current promotions, and to order food as part of their cinema experience.

+**Task: My main responsibilities were to design and implement the Food Item page, as well as work collaboratively with other team members to integrate promotional features into the Payment page.
+It was critical that these pages were functional, user-friendly, and correctly integrated with both the frontend and backend components of the system.

+**Action: I built the Food Item page to allow dynamic display and management of food options, ensuring it pulled accurate data from the backend and presented it in an intuitive layout.
+I collaborated closely with Muneeb and Ferdi to implement and test promo code functionality on the Payment page.
+I thoroughly tested my components, fixed bugs that arose, and confirmed that my code integrated smoothly with the broader application, especially in how food and promo data were processed during payments.

+**Result: The features I developed were successfully implemented and functioned as expected in the final application.
+The Food Item page allowed users to easily browse and select menu options, while the promo feature on the Payment page helped improve user satisfaction and engagement.
+Through this experience, I enhanced my understanding of frontend-backend integration and strengthened my collaborative coding skills in a team environment.

 ##  Gym Management System

 ###  Evidence
 -  [GMS - Home Page.png]
 -  [GMS - Project 3 (2024) Team GitHub]